some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-The Find Service entry type shall be used for finding service instances and shall only be sent if the current state of a service is unknown (no current Service Offer was received and is still valid).
+The Find Service entry type shall be used for finding service instances and shall only be sent, if the current state of a service is unknown (no current Service Offer was received and is still valid).

 .. feat_req:: 🎯
     :id: feat_req_someipsd_239